“We wander but in the end there is always a certain peace in being what one is, in being that completely” (Ugo Betti).

 Pretense is a tempting thing, however, and there are few of us who’ve never engaged in it.
 We have a definite idea how we’d like others to think of us, and it’s tempting to use smoke and mirrors to generate that appearance.
 But if the conclusion we lead others to is nothing more than an illusion, we haven’t accomplished very much.

 It’s much better to be genuine.
 That doesn’t mean we don’t have ideals and dreams.
-It doesn’t mean that it’s wrong to put our best foot forward.
+It doesn’t mean it’s wrong to put our best foot forward.
 What it does mean is that we’re deeply committed to truth.

 “Be what you are.
 This is the first step toward becoming better than you are” (Julius Charles Hare).